As Capital of Europe, Brussels is an ideal city for students…

-Brussels is a very dynamic city but retains a quality of life uncommon for a large capital.
-The large mix of European and other cultures brings great cultural wealth to this city, which is known for being a hub for developing highly valued, creative students and renowned, professional creators.
-Big names in design (many of whom are teachers at the CAD), advertising, fashion design, cinema, comics, music, theatre, dance, etc. showcase their creations in Brussels but also elsewhere throughout the world.
+Brussels is a very dynamic city but retains a quality of life unique for a large capital.
+The exciting mix of cultures brings great cultural wealth to this city, known for being a hub for developing highly valued, creative students and renowned, professional creatives.
+Big names in design (many of whom are teachers at the CAD), advertising, fashion, music and cinema as well as the world of comics, theatre and dance showcase their creations in Brussels as well as the rest of the world.

-Students adapt and live here well because they are appreciated and welcomed with open arms.
+Students adapt to Brussels and live well here because they are appreciated and welcomed with open arms.
 Going out and having fun, while feeling safe, is one of the big advantages of this city.

-Additionally, it is very easy to find housing for students in Brussels and at particularly affordable prices, which is very rare in major capital cities.
+Additionally, it is very easy to find housing for students in Brussels and at particularly affordable prices, which is very rare for a major capital city.

 The CAD is nestled in lush greenery in Uccle, a beautiful residential area in the south of Brussels.
-It is well-served by public transportation, and it is, among other things, only a 9-minute tram ride from the South Station where one can take the TGV, Thalys and Eurostar.
+It is well-served by public transport, and is, among other things, only a 9-minute tram ride from the Gare du Midi (South Station) where the high speed international rail links like the TGV, Thalys and Eurostar depart from.

 Classes are taught in English.
-Over 50% of CAD students come from the four corners of Europe: there are over 20 nationalities at CAD.
+Over 50% of CAD students come from all over Europe: there are over 20 nationalities represented at the CAD.
 Welcome to all of you!

 Housing in Brussels

 It is very easy to find accommodation for students in Brussels and at particularly affordable prices, which is very rare in major capitals.
-In addition, the CAD is located in a residential area and not far from the university.
-There are many opportunities to rent studios or small apartments in the area of CAD; please refer to the following websites:
+In addition, the CAD is located in a residential area and is not far from Brussels University.
+There are many opportunities for renting a studio or small apartment in the area of the CAD; please refer to the following websites:

-Please do not hesitate to reach out would you have any question about housing in Brussels.
+Do not hesitate to reach out if you have any questions about housing in Brussels.

 Visa and other practical info